geozeke/vbart/README.md

 use, command-line tool that allows me to backup and restore my named docker volumes.

 That's what vbart does.
+With vbart you can:

+* Backup a single named volume.
+* Backup all active named volumes on your host.
+* Backup just the volumes you list in a separate file.
+* Restore a single backup to a named volume.

 All backups are stored in compressed (xz) tar archives.
-With vbart you
-can:

-1. Backup a single named volume.
-2. Backup all active named volumes on your host.
-3. Backup just the volumes you list in a separate file.
-4. Restore a single backup to a named volume.

 Once you create a backup, you can copy it off-host, install it on another machine, share with friends, etc.

 ### Installation